 if needed some broth – How to Make Beef Broth –

-(Reserve time – cooking process: at least 3 hours)
+(Reserve time – cooking process: at least 3 hours, depends on the meat)

 – Peel onions, chop them roughly.